 4. Warning: Speed ahead reduces to a sloth crawl!

-Whether it is due to the heat or the tranquil mindset of people that no one and nothing can be rushed here.
-It will take a bit of time to get used to the sloth speed that some things tend to move at.
-Eventually, everything does get done just not at the speed many are accustomed to back home.
+Whether it is due to the heat or the tranquil mindset of people, but no one and nothing can be rushed here.
+It will take some time to get used to the sloth speed that some things tend to move at.
+Eventually, everything does get done, just not at the speed many are accustomed to back home.

 After a while you find you adapt to the slower pace of life and it becomes your new normal.
 You start to wonder how you ever survived the hustle and bustle of the paces before.